scionproto/scion/doc/dev/design/protobuf-API-version.rst

 - A new `service` that returns path segments, but also accepts a filter/policy for segments
 - A new `service` that allows streaming/paging of segments
 - A new `service` that returns topology information (border routers etc)
+- A new `service` for the private/anonymous ISD proposal

 If a client could find out what version a server supports, transitioning between version would be easier, and error messages could be better.